-People joining an existing DBT team are eligible to apply for Dialectical Behavior Therapy Foundational Training.
 This five-day training is designed specifically for individual or group therapists who are members of an Intensively trained team, but who have not completed Intensive training themselves.
 It is not a substitute for Intensive training, but is meant to assist teams with a new member (eg. hired new staff or experienced turnover).
 This training allows newer team members to get trained up at a five-day training that will cover the standard content of DBT.

 If I don’t have a team, can I still integrate DBT within my practice?

 The majority of the research on DBT’s effectiveness has tested the standard model of DBT and includes the DBT consultation team.
 This means that in order to do DBT to fidelity, you must be on a DBT consultation team.

 Why does BTECH require DBT training teams to have at least 3 people, but no more than 8?